Published by FashionUnited.

 There is also an academic debate concerning the calculation of CO2 emissions in the comparison between virgin polyester and rPET “because the impact of the fiber’s first life is not included in the overall environmental assessment of recycled fibers.
 If it would, results would differ”, according to the report from the Swiss Federal Office for the Environment.

-3. Recycled polyester releases microplastics – Last but not least, some counter argue the affirmation that rPET keeps plastic from ending in the oceans.
-They still do a little, as man-made fabrics can release microscopic plastic fibers – the infamous microplastics.
+3. Recycled polyester releases microplastics – Last but not least, some counter argue the affirmation that rPET keeps plastic from ending up in the oceans.
+They still do, as man-made fabrics can release microscopic plastic fibers – the infamous microplastics.
 According to a recent study by a team from Plymouth University, in the UK, each cycle of a washing machine could release more than 700,000 plastic fibers into the environment.
 A paper published in 2011 on the journal Environmental Science Technology found that microfibers made up 85 percent of human-made debris on shorelines around the world.
 It doesn’t matter if garments are from virgin or recycled polyester, they both contribute to microplastics pollution.